Are you sure you want to ruin the experience? If you haven't completed the listening session click here to return to the main menu

 "Dizney Villain" by Ephraim Adamz scathingly critiques societal power structures and the individuals who wield disproportionate amounts of it.
 The lyrics describe a person who is cruel, manipulative, and uses their position of privilege to maintain their hold on power.

-The chorus, "Judges aren’t I flawless how I’m living / Judges aren’t I slaying aren’t I giving / Judges aren’t I tens across the board / Judges what is my final score," acknowledges that these individuals are rarely held accountable for their actions and are often able to operate without consequence.
+The chorus, "Judges aren’t I flawless how I’m living / Judges aren’t I slaying aren’t I giving / Judges aren’t I tens across the board / Judges what is my final score," acknowledges that white supremacy is rarely held accountable and often able to operate without consequence.

 METAPHORS & NEED TO KNOW: